Price: $19.99 PYREX Passion iPad Edition

 This set remains extremely popular with collectors, typically commanding over $100 at online auction sites.

 Other Hostess Bowls in unique colors have also turned up.
 Although their exact dates of production are unknown, most are presumed to be from the 1950s.
 These variations are quite hard to find.
 Variations for the large 2 1/2 Qt hostess dish include: Dove Gray, Pink Desert Dawn, pastel Pink, and Charcoal (made in Delphite Blue, rather than opal).

-Variations of the smaller 1 1/2 Qt hostess dish have been found in bright turquoise, a different shade than the turquoise from the Snack and Dip Set, and Heinz Green(referring to the green color on the Heinz Baking Dish available in 1953).
-The Heinz Green is unique in design, with a clear lid.
+Variations of the smaller 1 1/2 Qt hostess dish have been found in bright turquoise, a different shade than the turquoise from the Snack and Dip Set, and forest green.
+The forest green is unique in design, with a clear lid.

 Photo courtesy of eBay seller seahoney1